DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 </figure>
  <p></p>

-One approach to assign the priorities for the tuples, is to use the TD error delta.
+One approach to assign the priorities for the tuples, is to use the TD error delta (fig. 4.2).
 The bigger the error the more we expect to learn from that tuple.
 So let's take the magnitude of this error as a measure of priority and store it along with each corresponding tuple in the replay buffer.
 By using batches, as we do, we can use sampling probabilities.
-Select any tuple *i* with a probability equal to its priority value PI normalize by the sum of all priority values in the replay buffer.
-When a tuple is picked we can update its priority with a newly computed TD error using the lates q values.This reduce the number of batch updates needed to learn a value function.
+Select any tuple *i* with a probability equal to its priority value *PI* normalize by the sum of all priority values in the replay buffer.
+When a tuple is picked we can update its priority with a newly computed TD error using the lates *q* values.
+This reduce the number of batch updates needed to learn a value function.

 <figure>
  <img src="./img/per_buffer.png" width="350" alt="PerDQN" />